SchniddeFiveM/sch_loadingscreen2/README.md

 Install:

 1. Drag the folder out of the zip into the ressource folder in your server.
-2. type "start sch_loadingscreen" in the server.cfg
+2. type "start sch_loadingscreen2" in the server.cfg
 3. Restart your server
 4. Done.